-Sakura Watch, May 10, 2015 – Blossoms on Mother’s Day is a wonderful gift that is sure to be shared by many sakura //cherry blossom enthusiasts today.
+Sakura Watch, May 10, 2015 - Blossoms on Mother's Day is a beautiful gift that is sure to be shared by many sakura //cherry blossom enthusiasts today.

-LIVE UPDATE 1:17 pm – rain has stopped, crowds are getting bigger and the trees lining Grenadier Pond have kept most of their bloom!
-This IS the best place to see blossoms today (see photo above)!
+LIVE UPDATE 1:17 pm - rain has stopped, crowds are getting bigger, and the trees lining Grenadier Pond have kept most of their bloom!
+This IS the best place to see blossoms today (see photo gallery)!

 Mother nature decided to throw a little rain on our Mother's Day celebrations, but for those who braved the wet weather to visit the sakura // cherry blossoms in the park may have had a mixed bag of emotions depending on where they started their journey through the park.